Erectile Dysfunction in Australia: an evidence-based guide for men

 Telehealth pathway

-Many men can begin ED assessment and management through telehealth, with follow-up investigations or in-person review arranged if clinically required.
+Many men can begin ED assessment and management through a real-time phone or video consultation, with follow-up investigations or in-person review arranged if clinically required.
+Compare subscription and one-off consult models →

 Book an appointmentTake part in current research